 SIDS rarely occurs during the immediate recovery period following circumcision.
 Most circumcised infants undergo the operation during the first few days of life, but SIDS rarely occurs before age 1‑2 months, and is most frequent between the ages of 2 and 4 months.
 Perhaps what has given some people the idea that circumcision may cause SIDS is the fact that there have been infants who have bled to death or succumbed to severe infections following circumcision.
 These tragedies, however, are not SIDS.

-Although more male than female infants do succumb to SIDS, many, many girl infants are also victims of the tragedy.
+Although more male than female infants do succumb to SIDS, many girl infants are also victims of the tragedy.
 According to Valdes‑Dapena, approximately 58‑59% of SIDS victims are male and 41‑42% are female.
-Therefore, circumcision cannot be isolated as a sole cause of the tragedy.
+Therefore, circumcision cannot be isolated as a sole cause of the tragedy.18

 If circumcision were a significant factor in SIDS it would stand to reason that the rates of its occurrence would be dramatically higher in countries such as the United States or Israel where infant circumcision is common than in other countries where the operation is not practiced.
 However, the distribution of the various rates of SIDS throughout various parts of the world shows no apparent correlation.

-According to Valdes‑Dapena, specific studies of the occurrence of SIDS report that the lowest rates have appeared in Sweden -‑ 0.06 per 1,000; Israel ‑ 0.31 per 1,000; Netherlands -‑ 0.42; and Czechoslovakia -‑ 0.8.
-While circumcision is not practiced in Sweden, the Netherlands, or Czechoslovakia, the operation is nearly universal for infant males born in Israel.
+According to Valdes‑Dapena, specific studies of the occurrence of SIDS report that the lowest rates have appeared in Sweden – 0.06 per 1,000; Israel ‑ 0.31 per 1,000; Netherlands – 0.42; and Czechoslovakia – 0.8.
+While circumcision is not practiced in Sweden, the Netherlands, or Czechoslovakia, the operation has been nearly universal for infant males born in Israel.

 The middle rates on the list ranged from 1.55 per 1,000 in California to 2.32 in King County, Washington.
-The areas represented include various U.S. cities (with most males circumcised); Great Britain (with very few circumcised); and Australia and New Zealand (with less than 50 % circumcised).
+The areas represented include various U.S. cities (with most males circumcised), Great Britain (with very few circumcised), and Australia and New Zealand (with less than 50 % circumcised).18

 The above studies can only be considered estimates.
 The individual circumcision status of the victims involved, and even the male‑female ratio, are not noted.
 Studies making note of the above statistics are confined to specific places and times.
 The data was collected during the early 1970s and was usually confined to one year.
 Statistics revealing the continuous rates of SIDS in specific areas over a period of years would be more informative.